A Councillor! Who? Me?

 Flamborough Parish Council

-The sections to the left of this page provide up to date details of the thirteen Councillors and their contact details, dates of Council meetings and agendas.
+The sections to the left of this page provide up to date details of the Councillors and their contact details, dates of Council meetings and agendas.
 Minutes and newsletters can also be downloaded.
 Check the news section for up to date news.
 The Parish Council exercises a wide range of "powers" and details of these functions and services are found in the Council Sites section.
 Procedures that the Council must adhere to is found in Policies/Procedures.